ServiceNowDevProgram/Menu-Generating-Operations-Program-Widget-Custom-Component/CONTRIBUTING.md

 # Introduction
 This is going to get somewhat complex, but I hope we have provided enough guidance here for you to get going.
-If you ever get stuck, you can find us over on the [SNDEVS](https://sndevs.com) slack ([invite.sndevs.com](https://invite.sndevs.com)) in either the #hactoberfest channel or the #next-experience-uib-workspace channel.
+If you ever get stuck, you can find us over on the [SNDEVS](https://sndevs.com) community ([invite.sndevs.com](https://invite.sndevs.com)) in either the #hactoberfest channel or the #next-experience-uib-workspace channel.

 Things you'll need:
 - VS Code or a similar IDE (We'll move forward assuming you're using VS Code)